 Administering a trust in California requires attention to detail and organization.
 A trustee must manage trust assets efficiently while carrying out the terms of the trust instrument.
 If you have not served in this role in the past, you may feel overwhelmed by the tasks that lay ahead.
 Fortunately, you do not have to travel this path alone.
 An experienced Anaheim trust lawyer can guide you through the process of implementing an estate plan in California.
 Here we share helpful tips for trustees in California.

-In addition to the typical guidelines and checklists that you may find when researching trust administration in California, consider using the following tips shortly after finding yourself in the role of trustee:
+In addition to the typical guidelines and checklists, consider using the following helpful tips for trustees:

 - Order several copies of the death certificate so that you will have them on hand as the need arises.